 What to Look for When a Dog Is Going Blind

 Sometimes things happen so fast you don't really see the forest for the trees.
 Below are some examples of how our pet behaved while losing his vision.

 After years of eating normal, does your dog now eat like there is no tomorrow?
-The dog eats a full bowl of food, and wants more. -- Our dog was a light-weight lean mean mutt machine until he hurt his back.
-We did not know our dog was losing his site, and he ate like he was afraid he wouldn't find his next meal.
+The dog eats a full bowl of food and wants more.
+Our dog was a light-weight lean, mean mutt machine until he hurt his back.
+We did not know our dog was losing his sight, and he ate like he was afraid he wouldn't find his next meal.

 When you take a picture of your dog, do you see lights in his eyes?
-Rather than the red eye you get from camera flash, the dog's eyes reflects green. -- Looking back at old photos, the green lights began two years prior to his going blind.
+Rather than the red-eye you get from a camera flash, the dog's eyes reflect green.
+Looking back at old photos, the green lights began two years prior to his going blind.
 Again, never having a pet with eye issues before, we did not know that was a potential clue.

 How to Help Your Blind Dog

 Maintain composure.
 Blind or not, your pet picks up on your emotions.
 It broke my heart to see our dog so down, and as long as he sensed my broken heart, he continued to be down.
 I tried to keep the dog's spirits up by going on about our daily business.
 No mollycoddling, just compassion and support.
 This helped him become more confident in us and less fearful about his food, and his eating habits went back to normal.
 To help with separation anxiety, before leaving the house we made sure he had one of our dirty t-shirts on his bed to comfort him while we were gone.